Anosov representations, strongly convex cocompact groups and weak eigenvalue gaps: Characterizations of Anosov representations

-{\em Proof of Theorem \ref{Zariskidense}}.
-Corollary \ref{Cartan} shows that the representation $\rho$ is $P_{\theta}$-divergent and $\xi^{+}$ satisfies the Cartan property.
+\begin{proof}[Proof of Theorem \ref{Zariskidense}] Corollary \ref{Cartan} shows that the representation $\rho$ is $P_{\theta}$-divergent and $\xi^{+}$ satisfies the Cartan property.
 Since $\iota_{H}$ is an $H$-equivariant embedding, the map $\xi^{+}\circ \iota_{H}$ also satisfies the Cartan property.
-Theorem \ref{maintheorem} then implies that the representation $\rho|_{H}$ is $P_{\theta}$-Anosov. $ $
+Theorem \ref{maintheorem} shows that the representation $\rho|_{H}$ is $P_{\theta}$-Anosov. \end{proof}